anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/transfers_to_namada.md

 #### Namada tokens

-Any wrapped Namada tokens being redeemed from Ethereum must have an equivalent amount of the native token held in escrow by `#EthBridgeEscrow`.
+Any wrapped Namada tokens being redeemed from Ethereum must have an equivalent amount of the native token held in escrow by `#EthBridge`.
-Once the associated`TransferToNamada` Ethereum event is included into Namada, validators should simply make a transfer from `#EthBridgeEscrow` to the `receiver` for the appropriate amount and asset.
+Once the associated`TransferToNamada` Ethereum event is included into Namada, validators should simply make a transfer from `#EthBridge` to the `receiver` for the appropriate amount and asset.